 A barium enema is an X-ray exam of your rectum and colon.
-This test helps your doctor detect problems such as blockages, tumors, polyps, or other problems.
+This test helps your healthcare provider find problems such as blockages, tumors, polyps, or other problems.

-Your doctor will give you detailed instructions on how to prepare for this test.
+Your healthcare provider will give you detailed instructions on how to prepare for this test.

-On the day before your test, you will likely be asked not to eat and to only drink clear liquids.
+On the day before your test, you will likely be told not to eat and to drink only clear liquids.
 Do not eat or drink anything after midnight the night before, although you may take your regularly prescribed oral medicine in the morning with a small amount of water.

-You may also be told to take a laxative or an over-the-counter enema preparation.
-Follow your doctor's instructions.
+You will also be told to take a laxative or an over-the-counter enema preparation.
+Follow your healthcare provider's instructions.